 - Measure 1-2 grams of dried yeast, and re-hydrate in a little bit of warm water.

-- Measure 50 mL of the sour beer that is going to be carbonated, and combine it with 100 mL of apple juice and a pinch of Go-Ferm in a saucepan.
+- Measure 50 mL of the sour beer that is going to be carbonated, and combine it with 100 mL of apple juice with no preservatives (or use DME if using a beer yeast strain) and a pinch of Go-Ferm in a saucepan.

-- Heat pasteurize the sour beer, apple juice (make sure there are no preservatives in the apple juice), and Go-Ferm mixture on the stove at 140°F for 10 minutes.
+- Heat pasteurize the sour beer, apple juice, and Go-Ferm mixture on the stove at 160°F for 10 minutes.

-- Cool the sour beer and apple juice mixture to around 70-85°F. Pitch into an Erlenmeyer flask, along with the re-hydrated wine yeast.
+- Cool the sour beer and apple juice mixture to around 86°F (30°C).
+Pitch into an Erlenmeyer flask, along with the re-hydrated wine yeast.

 - Measure 200 mL of sour beer that is going to be carbonated, and combine with 200 mL of apple juice and a pinch of Go-Ferm in a saucepan.

-- Heat pasteurize the sour beer, apple juice (make sure there are no preservatives in the apple juice), and Go-Ferm mixture on the stove at 140°F for 10 minutes.
+- Heat pasteurize the sour beer, apple juice (make sure there are no preservatives in the apple juice), and Go-Ferm mixture on the stove at 160°F for 10 minutes.

-- Cool the sour beer and apple juice mixture to around 70-85°F. Top up the Erlenmeyer flask with the yeast starter in it with this fresh mixture.
+- Cool the sour beer and apple juice mixture to around 86°F (30°C).
+Top up the Erlenmeyer flask with the yeast starter in it with this fresh mixture.

 - Continue to step up the starter as needed for larger batches.